WHY YOUNG ADULTS?

 • 30% were permanently excluded from school (compared with 1% of the general population).

 These experiences can have a hugely negative impact on a person’s understanding of who they are and what they have to offer society.
-They mean that many women+ in prison have missed out on opportunities in a number of areas of life, leaving them stuck in cycles of re-offending without any sense of hope or real prospects away from a life of crime.
+They mean that many people in women’s prisons have missed out on opportunities in a number of areas of life, leaving them stuck in cycles of re-offending without any sense of hope or real prospects away from a life of crime.

 Through our work we have seen that young adults in women’s prisons really benefit from having caring and compassionate support workers, to be there for them throughout their time in prison.
 Our ID Essence Workers can help young adults in women’s prison to feel heard and understood, to gain new skills and access new opportunities and aspirations for their future.